Advice from Departments

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?

-LA 173: History of Latin America, 1491 to 1900 (offered every fall); LA 174: Introduction to Latin American Studies (offered every spring); a Spanish course
+If possible take LA 173: History of Latin America, 1491 to 1900 (offered every fall) and LA 174: Introduction to Latin American Studies (offered every spring).
+Also make sure to sign up for a Spanish course.
+If you are a heritage speaker of Spanish, please consider SP127H or SP131H.

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?

-LA 173: History of Latin America, 1491-1900 (fall) or LA 174: Introduction to Latin American Studies (spring): history and international diversity requirements; Spanish 135 (every semester): literature requirement; all LAS cross-listed courses in government, anthropology, economics: social science requirement; Music 298: Intro to Afro-Latin Drumming (offered periodically): arts requirement; LA 227: Social Movements (offered annually): US diversity requirement.
-You can complete nearly all of your distribution requirements through the LAS major or minor!
+LA 173: History of Latin America, 1491-1900 (fall) or LA 174: Introduction to Latin American Studies (spring) meeting the “H” or history and “I” or international diversity requirements; Spanish 135 (every semester) and classes in the Spanish Department covering the literature, film, and theater of Latin America at the 200+ level generally fulfill the L requirement; all LAS cross-listed courses in government, anthropology, or economics fulfill the social science requirement; LA 227: Social Movements (offered annually) fulfills the US diversity requirement.

 What else would be helpful for first-year students to know?